GoranHalvarsson/SitecoreBlazor/README.md

 Set SitecoreBlazorHosted.Server as StartUp project.

-Select BlazorServer in Soution Configurations.
+Select BlazorServer in Solution Configurations.

 And run...